i000o/four-card-feature/README.md

 sass input.scss output.css
 ```

-- Sass!
-I installed Sass syntax highlighting and the compiler to try Sass with this CSS file.
-I can create modules, nesting and variables to help sustian my code better.
+- I installed Sass syntax highlighting and the compiler to try Sass with this CSS file.
 - I wrote in some Sass with modules, nesting and variables, but once I used the Watch Sass button on VSCode, it stayed on Watching... forever.
-It also craeted an `input.css` as a result which I didn't ask for.
+It also created an `input.css` as a result which I didn't expect.
 I had programmed `sass input.scss output.css` so I don't know why it did this.
 I abandoned it for now, but will try again because I like the idea of Sass and I'd like to use it in my code as CSS files get more complex and long.

 ### Git

 - I learnt new Git commands:

-To remove a github repo file if you didn’t add it to the gitignore at the beginning.
+To remove a github repo file if you didn’t add it to the .gitignore at the beginning.

 ```
 git rm —cached file-name